Cultural impact of Star Wars: Other

 Between 2002 and 2004, museums in Japan, Singapore, Scotland and England showcased the Art of Star Wars, an exhibit describing the process of making the original Star Wars trilogy.

 In 2013, Star Wars became the first major motion picture translated into the Navajo language.

 Professional sports teams in the United States and Canada regularly hold Star Wars-themed promotional nights.
 In 2015, Star Wars-themed Major League Baseball (MLB) games had average higher attendance than typical MLB games.
 Star Wars promotional nights in minor league sports events often feature teams wearing Star Wars-inspired uniform designs.
 Outside of Star Wars-themed games, North American sports teams often play "The Imperial March" over their public address systems while opposing teams are being introduced.

 Several organizations worldwide teach lightsaber combat as a competitive sport, instructing on techniques interpreted from the films, and using life-size replica weapons composed of highly durable plastic that emit lights and sounds.
+One of these organizations being ludosport.

 During the 2012 Emerald City Comicon in Seattle, Washington, several prominent cartoon voice actors, consisting of Rob Paulsen, Jess Harnell, John DiMaggio, Maurice LaMarche, Tara Strong and Kevin Conroy, performed a parody reading of A New Hope as a radio play in each of their signature voice roles; i.e. Paulsen and Harnell as Yakko and Wakko Warner from Animaniacs, Strong as Bubbles from The Powerpuff Girls and Timmy Turner from The Fairly OddParents, LaMarche and DiMaggio as Kif Kroker and Bender from Futurama, and Conroy narrating as Batman.

-After Disney's acquisition of Star Wars, they proceeded to open Galaxy's Edge.
-Star Wars themed parks in both Disney World and Disneyland that opened in December 2019 in Disney World and January 2020 in Disneyland.
-In the theme parks fans will be transported to a Galaxy Far Far Away and live their own Star Wars experience, through flying the Millennium Falcon, or stopping at Oga's Cantina for some food and drinks.
+After Disney acquired Star Wars, they opened Galaxy's Edge, a Star Wars-themed area, in both Disneyland and Disney World in May 2019 and August 2019, respectively.
+Notable attractions include the Millennium Falcon and Oga's Cantina.

 "Star Wars bar" has entered the English language vernacular meaning a less than desirable bar or pub.
-This is because the "Mos Eisley Cantina", and the events depicted therein during the original Star Wars film, is a sufficiently well known cultural reference for the term to have become useful in every day conversation.
+This is because the "Mos Eisley Cantina", and the events depicted therein during the original Star Wars film, is a sufficiently well known cultural reference for the term to have become useful in everyday conversation.

-Bare Squadron is a fanfiction about a division of Rebel Alliance made of nudists from different races in Star Wars who are the Original Characters belonging to members of DeviantArt.
+In 2023, a Judge in the Akron Municipal Court announced that he would be officiating Star Wars-themed weddings on the 4th of May 2023.
+The celebrations included Star Wars: A New Hope in the background and Star Wars-inspired vows.